abstractLang/abstract/Website/docs/language_reference/types/numeric.md

 :::

 The most simple way of representing numbers is with integers.
-Integers represents a aways complete value, never allowing any decimal point.
+Integers represents an always complete (non-fractional) value, never allowing any decimal point.

-For historical, computional and memory optimal reasons, the computer gives a extensive range of possibilities about numeric integer values.
+For historical, computational and memory optimal reasons, the computer gives an extensive range of possibilities about numeric integer values.

-To delcarate a integer type in the Abstract Language, it is used a letter to declarate the kind of the integer (signed or unsigned) and a number to declarate the size, in bits, that this data will coast in memory.
+To declare an integer type in the Abstract Language, use the letter i or u to declare the kind of the integer (signed or unsigned) and a number to declare the size, in bits, that this data will occupy in memory.

-examples of valid integer types are:
+Examples of valid integer types are:
 ```abs
 i8   # signed 8-bit (1 byte) integer
 u16  # unsigned 16-bit integer
 i128 # signed 128-bit integer
 ```

-The following table shows every integer type and it corresponding in the C programming language:
+The following table shows every integer type and its corresponding type in the C programming language:

 | Alias     | Equivalent in C | Size                | Range                           | Implementation           |
 |-----------|:---------------:|:-------------------:|:-------------------------------:|:------------------------:|